Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 Salazar’s green eyes softened.
 ‘If it becomes unbearable, you can just return here through the chamber.’

 ‘This is going to be the best summer yet.
-I have to catch up on everything I missed in my classes because of the tournament and Ollivander was kind enough not to apply the trace that prevents me using magic in the summer without being detected.’
+I have to catch up on everything I missed in my classes because of the tournament and Ollivander was kind enough not to apply the trace that prevents me from using magic in the summer without being detected.’

 Salazar’s laugh had a touch of ice to it.
 ‘I hope your muggle relatives realise how different things are going to be because of that.’